-If your pet has dry skin and brittle nails that are prone to splitting, try putting a fish oil supplement such as Wholistic Pet Wild Deep Sea Salmon Oil directly on your dog's food.
+If your pet has dry skin and brittle nails that are prone to splitting, try putting a fish oil supplement such as salmon oil directly on your dog's food.

 Not all dog foods are created equal.
 Check your dog food's quality with our Dog Food Comparison Chart.

 11. Know When to Leave Nail Clipping to the Pros

 If your pet is very fidgety, terrified of nail trimming, or if you are too nervous about dog nail clipping, you may want to take your pet to a pet store, groomer, veterinarian, or another pet professional.
 If you are anxious, you can pass on your fright to your pet.
 And a bad experience can be enough to make future nail clippings even harder.

 While nail clipping is something many pet owners do themselves to save time and money, if you are in doubt, you are best to leave the job to someone more experienced.